openshift/training/docs/05-infrastructure-nodes.md

 various pods to be redeployed.

 ## Logging
-OpenShift's log aggregation solution is not installed by default with `4.0.0-0.2` and is not deployable in its current state of development.
+OpenShift's log aggregation solution is not installed by default.
+There are also a few minor bugs that prevent Logging from being easily installed via the Operator UI in the web console.
+It is skipped for now.

 ## Configuring Authentication
 The [configuring authentication](06-authentication.md) section describes how